 Export model.
 This writes the model to an external .zip file.
 You can use this model file to apply the model information to other data files for scoring purposes.
+See the topic Scoring Wizard for more information.
 Specify a unique, valid filename.
 If the file specification refers to an existing file, then the file is overwritten.